mythril-forge/homebrew-classes/docs/homebrew/bard.md

 ---

-> _Music is the fruit of the divine tree that vibrates with the Words of Creation.
+> *Music is the fruit of the divine tree that vibrates with the Words of Creation.
 But the question I ask you is, can a bard go to the root of this tree?
 Can one tap into the source of that power?
-Ah, then what manner of music they would bring to this world!_
+Ah, then what manner of music they would bring to this world!*
 >
-> _—Fletcher Danairia, master bard_
+> *— Fletcher Danairia, master bard*

 Bards bring levity during grave times; they impart wisdom to offset ignorance; and they make the ridiculous seem sublime.
 Bards are preservers of ancient history, their songs and tales perpetuating the memory of great events down through time—knowledge so important that it is memorized and passed along as oral history, to survive even when no written record remains.